MewsSystems/gitbook-connector-api/operations/enterprises.md

 ## Get all enterprises

 Returns all enterprises within scope of the `Access Token`, optionally filtered by enterprise identifiers and external identifiers.
-This operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request